jwarther/jpt/README.md

 Joes Pint Tally

-This is my firt git repo and I'll use it for all sorts of tinkering.
+This is my first git repo and I'll use it for all sorts of tinkering.